Have you heard of the phrase, “Have some compassion for yourself in eating disorder recovery”?

 “You can’t do anything right.”

 Our inner critic takes every opportunity to speak up and rarely listens to whispers like, “go away” or “mistakes are human”.
 We assume that torturing ourselves with criticizing statements somehow safeguards us against future mistakes, pain, or rejection, and actually motivates us to do better.
 This is what I call, nicely wrapped self-sabotaging behavior.
 Being too self-critical doesn’t motivate us, nor does it spur us into action, but leaves us feeling drained and fills our mind with negative thoughts that lead us to hold back and steer away from our true goals.

 In fact, research has shown that self-criticism increases rumination and procrastination, and impedes progress toward goals.
 It’s like a temporary bandaid on a permanent wound.
-It may work in the short-term, but the long-term effects can be corrosive to our self-esteem and faith in our ability to change and move forward towards our goals.
+It may work in the short term, but the long-term effects can be corrosive to our self-esteem and faith in our ability to change and move forward toward our goals.

 So what can we do about this?
-The solution to self-criticism is actually pretty straightforward yet difficult – start loving ourselves more.
+The solution to self-criticism is actually pretty straightforward yet difficult – start loving yourself more.

 The opposite of being self-critical is practicing self-compassion.
 According to self-compassion researcher Kristin Neff, Ph.D, people who are compassionate to themselves are much more likely to be resilient, happy and optimistic about the future.
 In her book Self-Compassion: Stop Beating Yourself Up and Leave Insecurity Behind, Neff wrote: “Being self-compassionate means that whether you win or lose, surpass your sky-high expectations or fall short, you still extend the same kindness and sympathy toward yourself, just like you would a good friend.”

 But what does self-compassion really mean?
 According to Kristin Neff, cultivating self-compassion centers around three areas: